NautilusTrader

 Concept

 The MessageBus is the central hub for all messages in NautilusTrader.
-It enables a publish/subscribe pattern where components can publish events to named topics, and other components can subscribe to receive those messages.
-This decouples components, allowing them to interact indirectly via the message bus.
+Rust components can publish typed messages to named topics and subscribe handlers to those topics.
+This low‑level interface is not part of the Python actor or strategy surface.

 • Cross-component communication within the system.